R. K. Narayan: Early life

 While vacationing at his sister's house in Coimbatore, in 1933, Narayan met and fell in love with Rajam, a 15-year-old girl who lived nearby.
 Despite many astrological and financial obstacles, Narayan managed to gain permission from the girl's father and married her.
 Following his marriage, Narayan became a reporter for a Madras-based paper called The Justice, dedicated to the rights of non-Brahmins.
 The publishers were thrilled to have a Brahmin Iyer in Narayan espousing their cause.
 The job brought him in contact with a wide variety of people and issues.
 Earlier, Narayan had sent the manuscript of Swami and Friends to a friend at Oxford, and about this time, the friend showed the manuscript to Graham Greene.
 Greene recommended the book to his publisher, and it was finally published in 1935.
 Greene also counselled Narayan on shortening his name to become more familiar to the English-speaking audience.
 The book was semi-autobiographical and built upon many incidents from his own childhood.
 Reviews were favourable but sales were few.
 Narayan's next novel The Bachelor of Arts (1937), was inspired in part by his experiences at college, and dealt with the theme of a rebellious adolescent transitioning to a rather well-adjusted adult; it was published by a different publisher, again at the recommendation of Greene.
 His third novel, The Dark Room (1938) was about domestic disharmony, showcasing the man as the oppressor and the woman as the victim within a marriage, and was published by yet another publisher; this book also received good reviews.
 In 1937, Narayan's father died, and Narayan was forced to accept a commission from the government of Mysore as he was not making any money.

+Narayan's mentor and friend Graham Greene was instrumental in getting publishers for Narayan's first four books including the semi-autobiographical trilogy of Swami and Friends, The Bachelor of Arts and The English Teacher.

 In his first three books, Narayan highlights the problems with certain socially accepted practices.
 The first book has Narayan focusing on the plight of students, punishments of caning in the classroom, and the associated shame.
 The concept of horoscope-matching in Hindu marriages and the emotional toll it levies on the bride and groom is covered in the second book.
 In the third book, Narayan addresses the concept of a wife putting up with her husband's antics and attitudes.